AbooMinister25/ToyLang/TUTORIAL.md

 ## Data Types

-Lite makes use of 4 main data types, Strings, Integers, Arrays, and Booleans.
+Lite makes use of 5 main data types, Strings, Integers, Arrays, Dicts, and Booleans.
 A string is a string of characters that can be defined like below.
 ```
 x = "Hello";
 ```